 What are Ball lenses and Half-ball lenses:

-Sapphire lenses are made from single crystal sapphire, they are ideal fo high demanding applications because of their outstanding performance, consisting of superior surface hardness ( 9 on the Mohs scale,the third hardest mineral, after diamond at 10 and moissanite at 9.5, which means high resistance to scratch and abrasion ), high thermal conductivity, high dielectric constant and resistance to common chemical acids and alkalis.
-Additionally, sapphire features a high index of refraction and excellent broadband transmission characteristics.
+Sapphire lenses are ideal for demanding applications because of their eminent performance, consisting of superior surface hardness ( 9 on the Mohs scale, the third hardest mineral, after diamond at 10 and moissanite at 9.5, which means high resistance to scratch and abrasion), high thermal conductivities, outstanding dielectric properties and resistance to common chemical acids and alkalis.
+In addition, sapphire features a high index of refraction and excellent broadband transmission characteristics.

 |Materials||Optical grade sapphire crystals||Diameter Range||~300mm|

 |Surface Quality||60/40 S/D||Frings (N)||3|